codes-by-keshav/WorkOrderManagement/README.md

 ### Backend Setup

 1. Navigate to the backend directory:
-2. Run the Go server:
+2. Run the Go server  using : 'go run .'

 The server will start on `http://localhost:8080`.

 ### Frontend Setup

 1. Navigate to the frontend directory:
-2. Install dependencies:
+2. Install dependencies using 'npm install'
-3. Start the React app:
+3. Start the React app using 'npm start'

 The app will be available at `http://localhost:3000`.